phaetto/z-wave-microservice/README.md

  - Controller	: Aeon Z-Stick
  - Devices		: Fibaro wall plug

-I am in the process of creating another service that transmits the messages from the z-wave network to custom micro services/http endpoints.
+I am in the process of creating another service that intercepts and transmits the messages from the z-wave network to custom micro services/http endpoints.

 Start by using the update.bat to download the micro-services host and update the tools.
 Use the z-wave tests project to test with your own hardware.